MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 ## VirtualStore Handling

-On some systems, particularly those upgraded from older versions of Windows, pre-UAC applications may have had their writes to protected locations redirected into the user's VirtualStore.
-For entries that pass detection, Trim scans the entry's `FileKey`, `RegKey`, and `ExcludeKey` values and generates additional keys covering the corresponding VirtualStore locations if they exist:
+Pre-UAC applications that wrote to protected locations had those writes quietly redirected into the user's VirtualStore, and machines upgraded from older Windows versions still carry the leftovers.
+So for every entry that survives detection, Trim reads the `FileKey`, `RegKey`, and `ExcludeKey` values and adds keys for the matching VirtualStore locations, but only where those locations exist:

 | Key type | Original location | VirtualStore counterpart |
 |:-|:-|:-|